 This section sets out information on those Core Strategy delivery and infrastructure policies and Key Statements where monitoring information can be obtained.
-Section 8 contains those policies where monitoring information is not available.

 In terms of delivery, the Council will lead the implementation of the Core Strategy however, this cannot be done in isolation from other services and service providers.
 Monitoring of these delivery policies ensures that they are operating effectively.